 The last hurdle is the interview itself.
 There are many myths about Oxford interviews and intimidating interviewers, but these are in the vast majority of cases just myths.
 Tutors will have to teach you for the next three years if they give you a place: they want to make sure they get the best candidates.
 The important thing is to remember that they are trying to help you give a good account of yourself.
 The important thing is to help them see your intellectual ability.
 To prepare, the only solution is to read a lot, think a lot, and practice putting yourself in that situation, so nerves don’t become overwhelming on the day.

 To find out more about Ampla Education’s university application services, contact us at email@example.com

 Coen studied at Eton College, where he was a King’s Scholar and Academic Prefect.
-With a PPE offer at Magdalen College Oxford and having been joint top of the TSA admissions test, he is at Stanford University reading Mathematics and Symbolic Systems.
+With a PPE offer at Magdalen College Oxford and having been joint top of the TSA admissions test, he is at Stanford University reading website that writes essays for you Mathematics and Symbolic Systems.
 He also debates a lot.